Call for Proposals is now: CLOSED

 The Public Affairs Section will also support inviting U.S. experts to Slovakia.
 Such proposals may include the name of a speaker or request a speaker with a description of desired expertise.
 The travel costs may include economy class airfare, stipend for meals, honorarium of maximum of $250 per day and local transportation.
 The application should offer a proposed schedule for the expert for each day.
 If participation in a conference is expected please provide its description (organizer, topics, goals and objectives, audience, other expected speakers and participants).
 Please note that the Fly America Act requires that anyone whose air travel is financed by U.S. Government funds to utilize the economy class services of a U.S. flag carrier.

 Please also note that PAS grants may NOT be used to fund partisan political activity; trade activities; fundraising campaigns; commercial projects; scientific research; construction projects; projects whose primary aim is the institutional development of the organization itself; or representational expenses (food, alcoholic beverages, etc.).

-IMPORTANT: Organizations applying for assistance awards must obtain a Dun & Bradstreet (D&B) DUNS number prior to being eligible to receive an award: For details go to: http://www.bisnode.cz/produkt/duns-number/?lang=en
+Organizations must obtain a Dun & Bradstreet (D&B) DUNS number and register in SAM (System for Award Management) prior to being eligible to receive federal assistance funding.

 We will notify you upon receiving your application.